ObolNetwork/charon-distributed-validator-node/README.md

 ## Step 2.
 Leader creates the DKG configuration file and distributes it to everyone else

-One person, in the cluster or otherwise, will prepare the configuration file for the distributed key generation ceremony using the `charon create dkg` command.
+One person, in the cluster or otherwise, will prepare the `cluster-definition.json` file for the distributed key generation ceremony using the `charon create dkg` command.
 For the official Obol testnets, this step will be completed by an Obol core team member or the cluster captain and the definition file will be distributed to the cluster members for DKG completion.

 In future, step 1 and step 2 of this guide will use the [Obol Distributed Validator Launchpad](https://docs.obol.tech/docs/dvk/distributed_validator_launchpad) to facilitate and verify these files are created in an authenticated manner.

 ```
 # Prepare an environment variable file
-cp .env.sample .env
+cp .env.create_dkg.sample .env.create_dkg

+# Populate the .env.create_dkg file with the cluster name, the fee recipient and withdrawal Ethereum addresses and the
-# Set the ENRs of all the operators participating in the DKG ceremony in the .env file variable CHARON_OPERATOR_ENRS
+# operator ENRs of all the operators participating in the DKG ceremony.

-# Set FEE_RECIPIENT_ADDRESS and WITHDRAWAL_ADDRESS to ETH1 addresses of your choice.
-# NAME can be any random string like "Obol Team"
+# Run the `charon create dkg` command that generates DKG cluster-definition.json file.
-docker run --rm -v "$(pwd):/opt/charon" --env-file .env obolnetwork/charon:v0.10.0 create dkg --name=$NAME --fee-recipient-address=$FEE_RECIPIENT_ADDRESS --withdrawal-address=$WITHDRAWAL_ADDRESS
+docker run --rm -v "$(pwd):/opt/charon" --env-file .env.create_dkg obolnetwork/charon:v0.10.0 create dkg

-# The above command prepares a DKG configuration file.
 ```

 This command should output a file at `.charon/cluster-definition.json`.
 This file needs to be shared with the other operators in a cluster.